lupohan44/TrustUserCertificates/README.md

 ### Adding certificates
 Depending on have you done step 4 in installation, you need to install the certificate as a user certificate or put the certificate into /data/adb/trustusercerts/certificates

-If your phone is android 14, you need to reboot your phone as well.
+Then, you need to reboot your phone

 ### Removing certificates
 Depending on have you done step 4 in installation, you need to remove the certificate as a user certificate or remove the certificate from /data/adb/trustusercerts/certificates

-If your phone is android 14, you need to reboot your phone as well.
+Then, you need to reboot your phone.

+### TODO
+* Try to fix with monitor_user_certificate_folder, phone will reboot when add/remove certificate

 ### [Changelog](https://github.com/lupohan44/TrustUserCertificates/blob/main/changelog.md)